 |Boston University||MSCJ - Crime Analysis Concentration||Visit Site|

 Since crime analysts’ jobs are relatively new, there is a lot of variation in estimated salaries.
 The variations are based on education, training, certification, and whether or not the crime analyst is a law enforcement officer.
-According to the Bureau of Labor Statistics (BLS May 2019), crime analysts can be classified as detectives and criminal investigators.
-The percentiles for wages are:
+According to the Bureau of Labor Statistics (BLS May 2021), crime analysts can be classified as detectives and criminal investigators.
+Therefore, the percentiles for wages are:

-Crime analysts may also be classified as forensic science technicians, although this role is more specialized.
-According to the BLS, the percentiles for wages for forensic science technicians are:
+Although this role is more specialized, crime analysts may also be classified as forensic science technicians.
+According to the BLS (May 2021), the percentiles for wages for forensic science technicians are:

-Payscale.com (2021) aggregates self-reported wage data to determine average pay for crime analysts.
-The average pay for crime analysts, based on 96 self-reported salaries, is $46,787 per year.
-The percentiles, according to Payscale, are:
+PayScale.com (2022) aggregates self-reported wage data to determine average pay for crime analysts.
+The average pay for crime analysts, based on 132 self-reported salaries, is $46,8080 per year.
+The percentiles, according to PayScale, are:

 Crime analysts review police reports daily to identify patterns as they develop.
-They need to be able to recall data easily and determine links between crimes that may be days and miles apart.
-Patterns are quickly reported to police officers in order to help them maintain public safety.
-While some patterns may be in the type of crime, such as a type of business being robbed, they can also be in hot spots where all crime is increasing.
+They need to recall data easily and determine links between crimes that may be days and miles apart.
+Patterns are quickly reported to police officers to help them maintain public safety.
+While some patterns may be in the type of crime, such as a type of business being robbed, they can also be in hot spots where all crime increases.

 Crime analysts are typical members of law enforcement teams and are required to communicate clearly and accurately.
-Patterns discovered through analysis are communicated to police officers, supervisors, and detectives in person, over the phone, or via email.
-Sometimes, crime analysts must write detailed reports outlining their findings for presentation to elected officials or for publishing in public reports.
+Patterns discovered through analysis are communicated to police officers, supervisors, and detectives in person, by phone, or by email.
+Sometimes, crime analysts must write detailed reports outlining their findings to present to elected officials or publish in public statements.

-Not only do crime analysts need to look at the data they are presented with daily, but they must also relate that data to historical data to determine patterns.
-Crime analysts must be able to research quickly and effectively and synthesize large amounts of data in a short period of time.
+Crime analysts need to look at the data they are presented with daily, but they must also relate that data to historical data to determine patterns.
+Crime analysts must be able to research quickly and effectively and synthesize large amounts of data in a short period.

-Many times crime analysts must work under strict time constraints with large amounts of data.
-They must be efficient at prioritizing their work and staying on task to complete analyses and reports in a timely manner.
+Crime analysts often must work under strict time constraints with large amounts of data.
+Therefore, they must be efficient at prioritizing their work and staying on task to complete analyses and reports promptly.

 Staying curious is essential to being an excellent crime analyst.
 Often something may seem off, but there is no apparent reason why.
-Crime analysts need to have flexible thinking that considers out of the box ideas as to why things are happening the way they are.
-When they can do that, they can determine patterns that otherwise may not have been detected.
+Crime analysts need to have flexible thinking that considers out-of-the-box ideas as to why things are happening the way they are.
+They can determine patterns that otherwise may not have been detected when they can do that.

 This type of analysis relates to organized crime.
 Crime analysts working in intelligence look for patterns in drug trafficking, prostitution, fraud, and gangs.
 Analysts review data, including surveillance completed by law enforcement, wiretaps, reports from informants, and work completed by undercover cops.

-Crimes that occur over an extended period of time, or even long term patterns in police behavior, are investigated under strategic crime analysis.
-This particular form of criminal analysis can be daunting, as the number of records that must be examined can be astronomical.
-Crime analysts in this field often utilize machine learning or other software tools to help them comb through mountains of data.
+Crimes that occur over an extended time, or even long-term patterns in police behavior, are investigated under strategic crime analysis.
+Unfortunately, this particular form of criminal analysis can be daunting, as the number of records professionals must examine can be astronomical.
+As a result, crime analysts in this field often utilize machine learning or other software tools to help them comb through mountains of data.

 The short answer is it varies.
 A typical criminal analyst can enter this career with four to six years of education and work experience after graduating from high school.